Pain has a huge and growing impact on patients, families, communities and healthcare systems around the globe.1

 One of Grünenthal’s most promising early research areas is our voltage-gated sodium channels (NaV) programme, where we are striving to create the next generation of non-opioid pain medicines.
 NaV channels can carry sodium ions into cells, resulting in an excitatory signal.
 If a channel's activity is modified so it can no longer carry sodium ions, it will also no longer be able to evoke excitatory signals.

-Of the family of nine NaV channels, we are particularly interested in those expressed in dorsal root ganglion neurons (such as NaV 1.7, NaV 1.8 and NaV 1.9).
+Of the family of nine NaV channels, we are particularly interested in those expressed in dorsal root ganglion neurons.
 These specific channels play roles in triggering excitatory signals in nociceptive neurones which are felt as pain by the human brain.
 As well as recognizing their key role in pain signalling, genetic and some clinical validation make them promising human pain targets.
 Manipulating these NaV channels in a way that suppresses or prevents their excitatory signalling could provide a significant analgesic effect across a range of chronic and acute pain conditions.

 Science forward